RonenNess/PintarJS/README.md

 Last thing you need to set is `prepare(renderable, viewport)`, which is a method to setup a renderable before drawing it.
 This is the place to set all uniforms etc.

+You can also override the `draw()` method if you want to change how it renders completely.

+#### Wait where are the vertices?

+You probably wonder where do we actually set the vertices to draw in all this.

+The answer is that every shader will create a default buffer with 4 vertices, for a 1x1 square.
+This base vertices buffer will be used for all renderings, and it is constant.
+The default shaders use attributes and uniforms to actually set position, size, etc.

+If you want to change this behavior, you'll need to override the init() and draw() methods, and there you can create and use your own buffers the way you see fit.

 ### Extras